cryptonote-labs/monero-site/_i18n/en/resources/user-guides/verification-windows-beginner.md

 {% include disclaimer.html translated="true" version=page.version %}
 # Verify Binaries: Windows (Beginner)

-Verification of the Monero binary files should be done prior to extracting, installing, or using the Monero software.
-This is the only way to ensure that you are using the official Monero binary.
+Verification of the Masari Supreme binary files should be done prior to extracting, installing, or using the Masari Supreme software.
+This is the only way to ensure that you are using the official Masari Supreme binary.
 If you receive a fake binary (eg. phishing, MITM, etc.), following this guide will protect you from being tricked into using it.

-To protect the integrity of the binaries the Monero team provides a cryptographically signed list of all the [SHA256](https://en.wikipedia.org/wiki/SHA-2) hashes.
+To protect the integrity of the binaries the Masari Supreme team provides a cryptographically signed list of all the [SHA256](https://en.wikipedia.org/wiki/SHA-2) hashes.
 If your downloaded binary has been tampered with it will be produce a [different hash](https://en.wikipedia.org/wiki/File_verification) than the one in the file.

 This is a beginners guide for the Windows operating system and will make use of GUIs almost exclusively.
 It will walk you through the process of installing the required software, importing the signing key, downloading the necessary files, and finally verifying that your binary is authentic.